hansmosh/wp_hansmosh/_posts/2016-03-22-a-little-git-trick-for-developing-in-a-shared-environment.md

 ---
 ID: 65
 post_title: >
-  A Little Git Trick for Developing in a
+  A little Git trick for developing in a shared environment
-  Shared Environment
 author: hansmosh
 post_date: 2016-03-22 12:48:35
 post_excerpt: ""